COVID-19 pandemic in India: 2021: Second wave

 The second wave placed a major strain on the healthcare system, including a shortage of liquid medical oxygen due to ignored warnings which began in the first wave itself, logistic issues, and a lack of cryogenic tankers.
-On 23 April, Modi met via videoconference with liquid oxygen suppliers including Reliance, SAIL, JSW, Tata Steel, JSPL, AMNS, LINDE, INOX Air Products and Air Water Jamshedpur, where he acknowledged the need to "provide solutions in a very short time", and acknowledged efforts such as increases in production, and the use of rail, and air transport to deliver oxygen supplies.
+On 23 April, Modi met via video conference with liquid oxygen suppliers including Reliance, SAIL, JSW, Tata Steel, JSPL, AMNS, LINDE, INOX Air Products and Air Water Jamshedpur, where he acknowledged the need to "provide solutions in a very short time", and acknowledged efforts such as increases in production, and the use of rail, and air transport to deliver oxygen supplies.
 A large number of new oxygen plants were announced; the installation burden being shared by the center, coordination with foreign countries with regard to oxygen plants received in the form of aid, and DRDO.
 A number of countries sent emergency aid to India in the form of oxygen supplies, medicines, raw material for vaccines and ventilators.
-This reflected a policy shift in India; comparable aid offers had been rejected during the past sixteen years.
+This reflected a policy shift in India, as comparable aid offers had been rejected during the past sixteen years.

 The number of new cases had begun to steadily drop by late-May; on 25 May, the country reported 195,994 new cases—its lowest daily increase since 13 April.
 However, the mortality rate has remained high; by 24 May, India recorded over 300,000 deaths attributed to COVID-19.
 Around 100,000 deaths had occurred in the last 26 days, and 50,000 in the last 12.
 In May 2021, WHO declared that two variants first found in India will be referred to as 'Delta' and 'Kappa'.
-Karnataka announces a COVID-19 Memorial.
+The state of Karnataka announced a COVID-19 memorial later that spring, to honour healthcare professionals who had succumbed to the virus.

 On 25 August 2021, Soumya Swaminathan said that India "may be entering some kind of stage of endemicity where there is low level transmission or moderate level transmission going on" but nothing as severe as before, in other words India is learning to live with the virus.

 India announced a mandatory 10-day quarantine on travellers arriving from United Kingdom irrespective of their vaccination status starting 4 October 2021 after United Kingdom also put the same restrictions on travellers from India by not recognizing India's vaccine certificate.
 On 8 October the United Kingdom opened up the restrictions on travelers from 47 countries and locations including India.